renzmann/NumpyVsJulia/README.md

 Simple Benchmarking of Python/NumPy Against Julia
 =================================================

-All tests performed on a Windows 10 surface pro with an Intel i7-8650U
-@ 1.90GHz and 16GB RAM.
+The test results below were run on a moderately powered Windows 10 surface pro with an Intel i7-8650U @ 1.90GHz and 16GB RAM.
+Other machines I've tried had results come out similarly proportioned to one another, although the actual runtimes would vary.
+To replicate these tests yourself, you will need:

+1. Python 3.7, with `numpy` version 1.18 (`pip install numpy==1.18`)
+1. Julia 1.4
+1. A way to compile C

 Repeated dot products
 ---------------------